ben-aaron188/ben-aaron188.github.io/README.md

 Ideas I'm working on:

-- language use on extremist online forums
+- examining new (crime) problems on the Internet through text (e.g., online forums)
 - hybrid decision-making in uncertain, large-volume environments
-- drill music on YouTube
 - keyboard dynamics as a biometric identifier

 (2) Methods of behavioural data science